Catching the Land Rover bug

 There's an unspoken understanding between Landy owners in Australia, just one example being the enthusiastic wave shared between Defender drivers as a nod of mutual respect.

-Being mid-twenties I don't have the personal history of Land Rovers that is engrained in many from generations prior, but in only a year I was quickly drawn into the cult following of this iconic car.
+Being mid-twenties I don't have the personal history of Land Rovers that is engrained in many from years prior, but in only a year I was quickly drawn into the cult following of this iconic car.

 They can be noisy, rough and have plenty of mechanical quirks - but every time I get in one I'm grinning from ear to ear.